 Optionally, you may wish to read any of the standard health psychology texts, including but not limited to those written by: L. Brannon & J. Feist, by S. Taylor, or by E. P. Sarafino.
-The more recent the edition, the better, and be aware that certain facts and figures will differ between text books and my lecture, though on balance any text will help you with major topics.
-Copies of useful texts will be placed on reserve at the Kilmer Library on Livingston.
+The more recent the edition, the better, and be aware that coverage if topics and certain facts and figures will differ between text books and my lecture, though on balance any text will help you with major topics.
+Copies of useful texts may be available in the library.

-The readings and other course material will be provided online through Sakai.
+Required readings and other course material will be provided online through Sakai.